To tell the story of Red Elephant is to tell the story of Afrin and Iman.

 Afrin & Iman Khan

 P.S.
 And by the way yes, we are married.
 We’ve known each other since we were babies.
 We were best friends our whole life and romance was never going to happen for us.
 Until one day, Afrin smelled the coffee, wafted it under Iman’s nose, and the rest, as they say is history.
-Our son Jibraan, is now five years old. :).
+Our son Jibraan, is now eight years old. :).